Paul Lynde: Career

-After graduating from college, Lynde moved to New York City, taking odd jobs while looking for his show business break.
-His first appearance as a stand-up comic was at the famed supper club Number One Fifth Avenue.
+After graduating from college, Lynde moved to New York City, taking odd jobs while looking for his show-business break.
+His first appearance as a comic was at the famed supper club Number One Fifth Avenue.
 He made his Broadway debut in the hit revue New Faces of 1952 in which he co-starred with fellow newcomers Eartha Kitt, Robert Clary, Alice Ghostley, and Carol Lawrence.
-In his monolog from that revue, the "Trip of the Month Club", Lynde portrayed a man on crutches recounting his misadventures on the African safari trip he took with his late wife.
+In his monologue from that revue, the "Trip of the Month Club", Lynde portrayed a man on crutches recounting his misadventures on the African safari trip he took with his late wife.
 The show was filmed and released as New Faces in 1954.

 After the revue's run, Lynde co-starred in the short-lived 1956 sitcom Stanley opposite Buddy Hackett and Carol Burnett, both of whom were also starting their careers in show business.
 That year, he guest-starred on NBC's sitcom The Martha Raye Show.

-Lynde returned to Broadway in 1960 when he was cast as Harry MacAfee, the father in Bye Bye Birdie.
+Lynde returned to Broadway in 1960, when he was cast as Harry MacAfee, the father in Bye Bye Birdie.
 He also played the role in the 1963 film adaptation.
 That year, he recorded a live album, Recently Released, issued as an LP.
 He wrote all six tracks.
 Once he could afford writers, he rarely used his own material until his tenure on The Hollywood Squares years later.

 Lynde was in great demand in the 1960s.
-During the 1961–62 television season he was a regular on NBC's The Perry Como Show as part of the Kraft Music Hall players with Don Adams, Kaye Ballard, and Sandy Stewart.
-He was a familiar face on many sitcoms, including The Phil Silvers Show, The Farmer's Daughter, The Patty Duke Show, The Munsters, The Flying Nun, Gidget, I Dream of Jeannie, and F Troop; and on variety shows such as The Ed Sullivan Show and The Dean Martin Show.
+During the 1961–62 television season, he was a regular on NBC's The Perry Como Show as part of the Kraft Music Hall players with Don Adams, Kaye Ballard, and Sandy Stewart.
+He was a familiar face on many sitcoms, including The Phil Silvers Show, The Farmer's Daughter, The Patty Duke Show, The Munsters, The Flying Nun, Gidget, I Dream of Jeannie, and F Troop, and on variety shows such as The Ed Sullivan Show and The Dean Martin Show.
 He also was featured in several 1960s films, including Send Me No Flowers and The Glass Bottom Boat, both starring Doris Day.
-Lynde's best-known sitcom role was on Bewitched.

 Bewitched

 In 1965, Lynde made his debut appearance on Bewitched during the first-season episode "Driving is the Only Way to Fly" (air date March 25, 1965).
-His role as mortal Harold Harold, Samantha Stephens's nervous driving instructor, was well received by viewers.
+His role as mortal Harold Harold, Samantha Stephens' nervous driving instructor, was well received by viewers.
 Lynde also impressed series star Elizabeth Montgomery and her husband, director/producer William Asher, who created a recurring role for Lynde as Endora's practical-joking brother Uncle Arthur.
-Lynde made ten appearances on Bewitched as the beloved character, the first being "The Joker is a Card" (air date October 14, 1965).
+Lynde made 10 appearances on Bewitched as the beloved character, the first being "The Joker is a Card" (air date October 14, 1965).
 His final appearance in the sitcom was in "The House That Uncle Arthur Built" (February 11, 1971) in the series' seventh season.
 Paul Lynde, Elizabeth Montgomery, and William Asher became good friends and were regularly seen together off the set.